 Ulcerative colitis, Crohn's disease, and celiac disease may be often accompanied by diarrhea.
 Rectal bleeding can also occur with ulcerative colitis and Crohn's disease.

-If there is no underlying disorder present, mucus in stool, abdominal bloating, and constipation are often helped by increasing water intake and taking herbal or food demulcents, substances that form a soothing film which soothes the intestinal lining.
+If there is no underlying disorder present, mucus in stool, abdominal bloating, and constipation may often helped by increasing water intake and taking herbal or food demulcents, substances that form a soothing film which soothes the intestinal lining.

-If the tongue has a thick coating with teethmarks on the sides, greasy foods, dairy products, and wheat may be contributing to the mucus in stool, according to traditional Chinese medicinep.
+If the tongue has a thick coating with teethmarks on the sides, greasy foods, dairy products, and wheat may be contributing to the mucus in stool, according to traditional Chinese medicine.
 Avoiding these foods is often recommended, at least until the condition improves.

 Bacterial or parasitic infections can also cause mucus in stool.
 They are often accompanied by a sudden onset of diarrhea, lower abdominal cramping, urgency and possibly blood in the stools.

 Address any change or abnormality in bowel movement with your physician, as it can be a sign of a medical condition.